iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 kube-root-ca.crt   1      19h
 ```

-Likewise, `kubectl describe configmap hornet-config` can be run to obtain more details about the ConfigMap.
+Likewise, `kubectl describe configmap hornet-config` can be run to obtain more details about such ConfigMap.

 * [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) of the Nodes (keys, etc.).
 Two secrets are created: